Cecilia-Wang/Literature_review_helper/README.md

 # Literature Review Helper v1.02

 ## Introduction
-The script was build under macOS system with Python 3.7.3 The tool can convert a pubmed (https://www.ncbi.nlm.nih.gov/pubmed/) downloaded txt file, a list of journal articles (with abstracts) into a csv spreadsheet.
+The script was build under macOS system with Python 3.7.3 . \n The tool can convert a pubmed (https://www.ncbi.nlm.nih.gov/pubmed/) downloaded txt file, a list of journal articles (with abstracts) into a csv spreadsheet.